YAML Spec

 -

-: (Optional, String)- Free-form text to describe the deeplink’s purpose.
+description: (Optional, String)- Free-form text to describe the deeplink’s purpose.
 Currently informational only.

 Complete Example¶